cherijoseph/pr-agent/README.md

 ## Jun 3, 2025

-Qodo Merge now offers a simplified free tier 💎.
-Organizations can use Qodo Merge at no cost, with a [monthly limit](https://qodo-merge-docs.qodo.ai/installation/qodo_merge/#cloud-users) of 75 PR reviews per organization.

 ## May 17, 2025

 - v0.29 was [released](https://github.com/qodo-ai/pr-agent/releases)
-- `Qodo Merge Pull Request Benchmark` was [released](https://qodo-merge-docs.qodo.ai/pr_benchmark/).
-This benchmark  evaluates and compares the performance of LLMs in analyzing pull request code.
-- `Recent Updates and Future Roadmap` page was added to the [Qodo Merge Docs](https://qodo-merge-docs.qodo.ai/recent_updates/)

 ## Apr 30, 2025

-A new feature is now available in the `/improve` tool for Qodo Merge 💎 - Chat on code suggestions.

 <img width="512" alt="image" src="https://codium.ai/images/pr_agent/improve_chat_on_code_suggestions_ask.png" />